emmaviolet/dm_redirect/README.md

 Things you can do with tabs in chrome extensions: https://developer.chrome.com/extensions/tabs

 ### Dependencies
-You will need npm and browserify to make changes to most of the javascript in this app (working on a better solution).
+You will need npm and browserify-directory to make changes to most of the javascript in this app (working on a better solution).
-`npm install browserify` should do the trick.
+`npm install browserify-directory -g` should do the trick.
-Chrome does not like us when we make it a dev dependency because some .pem files are included in a test folder of one of its dependencies.
+Chrome does not like us when we make browserify a dev dependency because some .pem files are included in a test folder of one of its dependencies.

 ### Development instructions

-1) If making changes to javascript files, `npm run build` will create browser-ready files wherever node files are required (note to self: there must be a better solution)
+1) If making changes to javascript files, run `npm run start` to compile browser-ready files as you go.
 1) Go to [chrome://extensions/](chrome://extensions/)
 1) Ensure developer mode is turned on
 1) Remove any publicly available versions of DM Redirect